Motor tics

 White matter acts like the brain’s wiring.
 Unlike the axons in gray matter, axons in white matter are coated with myelin and transmit signals to gray matter.
 Less white matter could mean less efficient transmission of sensations, whereas extra gray matter could mean nerve cells send extra signals.

 In a scan of a child with Tourette’s, yellow indicates an area with less white matter than in the same brain region in kids who don’t have the disorder.
-The scans also revealed areas in the brains of kids with Tourette’s that have more gray matter (posterior thalamus, hypothalamus, and midbrain) than in children without the condition.
+The scans also revealed that the brains of kids with Tourette’s have more gray matter (the posterior thalamus, hypothalamus, and midbrain) than those of children without the condition.

 Neurofeedback for Managing Tics and Executive Function Deficits

 Deficits in executive functioning, which contribute to ADHD symptoms, also appear in TS, with the same losses of structural integrity in the cortico-striatal and cortico-thalamic pathways common to both disorders.
-Neurophysiological processes governing these deficits in executive functioning have proven modifiable by neurofeedback.
+Neurophysiological processes underlying these deficits in executive functioning can be modulated with neurofeedback.

-Clinical researchers Chuanjun Zhuo and Li Li (2014) found that neurofeedback training improved motor and vocal tic symptoms (e.g., a reduction in the frequency and intensity of tics) in adolescents with refractory Tourette syndrome.
+Clinical researchers Chuanjun Zhuo and Li Li (2014) found that neurofeedback training improved motor and vocal tic symptoms (e.g., reduced tic frequency and intensity) in adolescents with refractory Tourette syndrome.

-Simone Messerotti Benvenuti et al. (2011) utilized an SMR up-training/Theta down-training schedule for sixteen sessions, followed by six more purely using SMR up-training.
+Simone Messerotti Benvenuti et al. (2011) used an SMR up-training/Theta down-training schedule for 16 sessions, followed by six more sessions of purely SMR up-training.
 SMR increase was better obtained when SMR up-training was administered alone, whereas Theta decrease was observed after both types of training

-After 40 sessions of SMR training, 75% of patients demonstrated increased SMR production and a positive change in the theta/beta ratio.
+After 40 SMR training sessions, 75% of patients demonstrated increased SMR production and a positive change in the theta/beta ratio.

-Researchers hypothesized that training the sensorimotor cortex increases voluntary muscle control and eliminates tics.
+Researchers hypothesized that training the sensorimotor cortex would increase voluntary muscle control and eliminate tics.

 Neurofeedback for Tourette syndrome and Tic Disorders

 Neurofeedback training is a self-regulation strategy.
 The brain is trained at the point where the tics are to reduce or eliminate them.
 In a brain with TS, there is over-arousal.
-The motor system has a high degree of excitability.
-The overarching need is for this brain to experience calming in general and specifically regarding motor circuits.
+The motor system is highly excitable.
+The overarching need is for this brain to experience calming, both generally and specifically regarding motor circuits.
 When such calming is achieved, the tics (motor and vocal) may be reduced.

-Neurofeedback practitioners have seen significant symptom improvement with the right approach in most cases.
-Nonetheless, every case is different, and sometimes, you may not experience the reduction of tics, but overall, you should feel more relaxed and notice a better quality of sleep.
+Neurofeedback practitioners have seen significant symptom improvement in most cases with the right approach.
+Nonetheless, every case is different, and sometimes you may not experience a reduction in tics, but overall, you should feel more relaxed and notice better sleep quality.
 This condition appears to benefit from long-term training.

 Presently, medications used to treat tics can cause unforeseen side effects, whereas neurofeedback therapy can be tailored to more accurately target the area of the brain that needs changing.